Stage 22 - Walton Bridge to Hampton Court Palace Maze (9.1 miles)

 Dr John Blow (1649 - 1708), composer and organist, lived at Beveree in High Street.
 His pupils included William Croft and Henry Purcell.
 In 1685 he was named as one of the private musicians to King James II and in 1687 became Master of the Choir of St Paul's Cathedral.

-Henry Fauntleroy (1784 – 1824) lived at Riverdale in Thames Street (now demolished), was the last man to be hanged in England for forgery.
+Henry Fauntleroy (1784 - 1824) lived at Riverdale in Thames Street, was the last man to be hanged in England for forgery.
 He worked as a clerk and then a partner in the London bank of Marsh, Sibbald & Co., of which his father was one of the founders.
 For more than a decade he forged signatures on hundreds of cheques to finance his debaucheries lifestyle.
-He was convicted of forgery of £170,000 and was executed at Newgate on 30th November 1824.
+He was convicted of forgery of 170,000 pounds and was executed at Newgate on 30th November 1824.
 The case caused such a scandal in the press of the day, that over 100,000 people turned up to watch the execution.
 The bank also collapsed and was left with huge debt.

 David Daniel Davis MD (1777 - 1841), lived at The Moorings in the High Street.
 He attended to the Duchess of Kent when she gave birth to Queen Victoria in 1819.
 In 1827 he was elected the first professor of Midwifery at the University of London.